Continuous-time Risk-sensitive Reinforcement Learning via Quadratic Variation Penalty: Applications

 The results are presented in Table \ref{tab:lq offpolicy}.
-The top, middle, bottom panel stands for different sample sizes.
+The top, middle, bottom panel stands for different sample sizes, and subtables (a), (b) and (c) correspond to different temperature parameters.
 In each panel, notice that solving the non-risk-sensitive objective does not lead to the most accurate estimate for the policy.
 With suitable values of $\epsilon$, solving the risk-sensitive objective reduces MSE.
 As $\epsilon$ approaches 0, the results get closer to the non-risk-sensitive objective, whereas overly large $\epsilon$ (in the absolute value) harms the accuracy.
 Overall, as the sample size increases, the performance get significantly better.
-The optimal $\epsilon$ is around $-5$ when the sample size is small, and is around $-2$ when the sample size is large.
+The optimal $\epsilon$ is between $-5$ and $-2$ when the sample size is small, and is between $-2$ and $-1$ when the sample size is large.
 It confirms the intuition that large sample size provides a better approximation to the ground truth distribution, and hence the agent does not have to be too risk sensitive.
+In addition, a smaller temperature parameter $\lambda$ seems to induce an overall smaller estimation error in the off-policy, offline setting.
+This is probably because, unlike the on-policy, online learning, in this setting, a data set has been generated and fixed, and thus, the benefits of exploration are limited; instead, a problem with larger temperature deviates more from the original objective function.